 Introduction and Purpose

 Freelance Investigative Reporters and Editors (FIRE) functions as a service bureau for freelance investigative reporters.
-In late 2020, FIRE began piloting legal services, expanding it with a 2021 grant from Craig Newmark Philanthropies, renewed in 2022.
+Since 2021, FIRE has been offering contract-related legal assistance with the support of Craig Newmark Philanthropies.

 FIRE's legal-assistance program arranges access to attorneys to provide contractual solutions that would facilitate public-interest freelance investigations—specifically by helping freelancers produce stories under the protection of their outlets.